 Stay in full time education

-All young people need to participate in some form of education or training until they are 18 years old.
-When you finish year 11 you will enter post 16 education.
+When you finish year 11 you will enter post 16 education, all young people need to participate in some form of education or training until they are 18 years old.
 Here is an overview of the options and opportunities available in our local area, to help you decide which form of post 16 education you would prefer to progress into.
+It is important to start planning early, as this can help ensure a smooth transition.

-Young people with an Education Health and Care Plan (EHCP) should start planning their post 16 journey from early years and all through school, but it is essential to do so from year 9 in school.
+If you have an Education Health and Care Plan (EHCP) you should start planning your post 16 journey from the early years and all through school.
+Preparing for adulthood should be discussed as part of your EHCP reviews, but it is essential to do so from year 9 onwards in school.
 Your EHCP will be updated from school as part of the annual review and if appropriate it can move with you into post 16 education.
 Your EHCP will outline your support needs and let the post 16 provider know exactly what you need to successfully engage in learning and complete the course.

 Further education college